sagesteppe/UFO_drought/README.md

 # UFO_drought

 There seems to be little consensus on what quantifies ecological drought, i.e. how much drier than normal does it need to be for a locality to be in drought?
-While we avoid these questions, we do calculate the two most common metrics of drought the Palmer Drought Severity Index (PDSI), and Standardized Precipitation Evapotranspiration Index (SPEI).
+While we avoid these questions, we do calculate the a very common metric of drought Standardized Precipitation Evapotranspiration Index (SPEI).
 Some discussion of the advantages of both, largely recapitulated from better sources is also done.

 <div align="center">